-- of SERZ inside the Enclos, and boarding the south wall of the Enclos (Figure 7.)
-Between 1997 and 2010, this southeast high probability area slightly decreases in probabilities and in size.
-In contrast, in the 2016 hazard map, this area shows a higher value of up to 12 % and is spread over a larger area than in 2010. - In figure 8, we represented the difference in elevation and in hazard probability between the hazard maps.
-The improved DEM resolution has a direct effect on the spatial distribution of the probability between 1997 and 2010, resulting in an overall lowering of the probabilities and reducing of the area coverage (Figure 8; note that on the 2010-1997 map, the noise in differences is partly due to difference in acquisition methods, cf method section and on the 2016-2010 map, the positive difference near the cost is due to the vegetation that has not been removed from the 2016 DEM).
-One of the main differences in the spatial distribution of lava flow probability between the 2010 and 2016 hazard maps is located at the south of the terminal shield, where the August 2015 lava flow field emplaced (see Figure 7).
-This lava flows field is 35.5 × 106 m3 and an average - thickness of 8.5 m (OVPF database, Figure 8) and affected the probability calculation by clearly lowering the value in this area.
-However, although in 2016 hazard map the probability of lava flow invasion was estimated to be low the 2018 lava flows emplaced exactly there.
-This highlights the important effect of vent opening probabilities that remains high in this region and might overcome the effect of topography. - 980 events; and (iii) the ability of complex computational models to adequately represent the full complexity of the natural phenomena".
+In Figure 8, we give the difference in hazard probability between the hazard maps.
+The improved DEM resolution between 1997 and 2010 has a direct effect on the spatial distribution of probability, resulting in an overall lowering of the probabilities and reduction in the area of coverage of high probabilities (Figure 8).
+We note that, on the 2010-1997 map, the noise is partly due to a difference in acquisition methods (LIDAR versus photogrammetry), and on the 2016-2010 map the positive difference near the cost is due to vegetation that has not been removed from the 2016 DEM.
+One of the main differences in the spatial distribution of lava flow probability between the 2010 and 2016 hazard maps is located to the south of the terminal shield, where the August 2015 lava flow field was emplaced (see Figure 7).
+This lava flow field has a volume of 35.5×10^6 m3 and an average thickness of 8.5 m (OVPF database, Figure 8) and affected the probability calculation by lowering the value in this area.
+However, although in 2016 hazard map the probability of lava flow invasion was estimated to be low, the 2018 lava flows were emplaced exactly there.
+This highlights the important effect of vent opening probabilities that remains high in this region and may overcome the effect of topography changes in determining flow paths.